MRLintern/MRLintern/README.md

-### What I want to Work with in a Job
+### What do I Love Working With?

-- Theres a lot of things I love working with, but I'd love to have a job using some of these technologies:
+- Theres a lot of things I love working with, but I'd love to have a job using some of this stuff:

     - __C__.
     - __Modern C++__.